rnbta-romeo/rudrabuilds.github.io/content/SIMULATIONS/SIM01 - Free-Fall State Estimation.md

 ![[Pasted image 20260601122717.png|697]]

 ### The Kalman Filter
-Here comes the magical part - the [[Kalman Filter]].
+Here comes the magical part - the [[Kalman Filter (KF)]].
 It strikes a very fine balance between a) how much should the model be trusted and b) how much should the sensor be trusted.
 It works in the following steps -
 1) **Step 1 - Prediction**: calculates where the object should be according to the physics model.
 Lets call this $a.$
 2) **Step 2 - Sensor:** the sensor data arrives and gives the perceived height of the object.
 Lets call this $b.$ The filter calculates the difference between the data in step 1 and 2, this difference is called the innovation $y$ i.e. $y = b - a$